nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 3b.
 The given applicant's phone number does not exist.

+    * 3b1.
+HMHero shows an error message.

+      Use case resumes at step 3.

+* 3c.
+The given applicant's name and corresponding phone number combination does not exist.

-    * 3a1.
+    * 3c1.
 HMHero shows an error message.

       Use case resumes at step 3.